Chapter 6 : Chapter Six - Erase Those Thoughts

 My heart had stopped beating at her words.

-?!
+She’d thought what?!
 Were my feelings for James that obvious?
 I thought my acting was brilliant!
 Are you trying to tell me that I’d been walking around with my heart on my sleeve all this time?

 No, that couldn’t be it.
 The others would have noticed it too.
 They would have said something.
 They’d known me for years; Jenny had been around for just a few months.

-.
+“You know.
 You’re so close and always teasing each other.
 You’re not the same with Freddy, even though he’s your best friend too,” she said, examining my panicky expression.
 “He said I was imagining things, that there could never be anything between you both, but I didn’t believe it.
 Though watching you now and back at his birthday party, well, I guess there mustn’t be, because I know I could never just sit by as calmly as you do if there was something there.
 But still, it’s odd.”

 My breathing was heavy.
 I didn’t know how to respond to the tiny brunette without blowing my cover.
 My voice would tremble and she’d realise immediately what was going on.
 I was squeezing the handles of the chair, knuckles white, as I tried to figure out what to do.
 And I blessed Victoire to every deity I knew, as she came to my rescue.